 top of page

-A Global Model for Zero Food Waste: The Dawoodi Bohra Community's Inspiring Initiative
+A Global Model for Zero Food Waste: The Dawoodi Bohra Community's Inspiring Initiative in India.

 A diverse group of people from the Dawoodi Bohra community preparing and serving food at a large community event.
 Large serving platters and containers are visible, with attendees receiving smaller portions.